Water supply and sanitation in Bolivia: Evo Morales government: popular participation

 In 2006 the MAS won the elections and Evo Morales became president of the Republic.
 "Water cannot be a private business because it converts it into a merchandise and thus violates human rights.
 Water is a resource and should be a public service," emphasized president-elect Morales.
 The new president created the Water Ministry (see below) and nominated a leader of the protests in El Alto against Aguas de Illimani as the country's first water minister.
 He nominated Luis Sánchez-Gómez Cuquerella, who was formerly an activist of the struggle against the privatization in Cochabamba, as vice-minister of Basic Services.
 In May 2006 the government dissolved the regulatory agency SISAB, saying that it failed to properly regulate tariffs and that it lacked accountability.

-The government of Evo Morales considers passing a new water and sanitation services law called “Water for Life”.
+The government of Evo Morales considered passing a new water and sanitation services law called “Water for Life”.
 According to vice-minister Rene Orellana, under this law the legal concept of the concession would be eliminated.
 A preferential electricity tariff would be introduced for EPSAs and community water rights would be strengthened.

 In 2008 the government published a National Basic Sanitation Plan that analyzes the main problems in the sector, puts forward a vision, sets targets (90% access to water and 80% access to sanitation by 2015) and defines the investments needed to achieve the targets (US$283 million per year).
 These figures include investments for the reuse of wastewater and to adapt to climate change.